Leadwerks/Documentation/asseteditor.md

 # Asset Editor

-The Asset Editor is a dedicated workspace for interacting with and editing various assets within Ultra Engine.
-Here's an overview of how it works:
+Each asset file you open in the editor will open in its own window.
+You can have multiple assets of the same or different types open at the same time.

 ## Opening Assets

-To access the Asset Editor, simply double-click the desired asset in the [Asset Browser](assetbrowser.md).
-This action will open the asset in a new tab within the Asset Editor window.
+To access the Asset Editor, simply double-click the desired asset in the [Project Panel](assetbrowser.md).
+This action will open the asset in a new Asset Editor window.

 ![Asset Editor](https://github.com/UltraEngine/Documentation/blob/master/Images/modeleditor.png?raw=true)

 ## Asset-Specific Views

-The appearance and available features within the Asset Editor window may vary based on the type of asset you've opened:
+The appearance and available features within the Asset Editor window may vary based on the type of asset you've opened.

 ### Model Assets